 6. reuteri: Found in the intestine and mouth, this strain helps in fighting oral bacteria and preventing tooth decay.
 It is also known to promote digestion.

 Having mentioned the most common types of probiotics in this article, we may also like to inform you that there are some billions of different strains of probiotics in your gut.
 Different probiotic supplements contain different types and strains of probiotics.
+Wellbeing Nutrition's Probiotic + Prebiotic effervescent tablets contains six unique probiotic strains that help fight all your digestive issues.
 It is advisable to consult a doctor before adding a probiotic supplement to your diet if you are suffering from any chronic ailments, are pregnant or breastfeeding.

 - O'Callaghan A, van Sinderen D. Bifidobacteria and Their Role as Members of the Human Gut Microbiota.
 Front Microbiol.
 2016;7:925.
 Published 2016 Jun 15. doi:10.3389/fmicb.2016.00925 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4908950/)

 - Why do lactobacilli dominate the human vaginal microbiota? (https://obgyn.onlinelibrary.wiley.com/doi/abs/10.1111/1471-0528.14390)

 - Minami J, Iwabuchi N, Tanaka M, et al. Effects of Bifidobacterium breve B-3 on body fat reductions in pre-obese adults: a randomized, double-blind, placebo-controlled trial.
 Biosci Microbiota Food Health.
 2018;37(3):67-75. doi:10.12938/bmfh.18-001 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6081611/)